OscarMaestre/attack_report/README.md

 # attack_report
-A simple tool to generate an HTML of received attacks in a server
+A simple tool to generate an HTML of received attacks in a server (tested in Ubuntu Server 16.10)

 ##Prerequisites